-Other sites to take in include Laws Rail Museum and Historic Site which offers a great representation of the history of the area.
+Other sites to take include Laws Rail Museum and Historic Site, which offers a great representation of the area’s history.
 Tours are daily 11-4 for a donation.
-The museum is 11 acres of open air exhibits.
+The museum is 11 acres of open-air exhibits.

 Big Pine is also part of the Owens Valley collection of towns.
 It has a population of approximately 1,750.
 It is located just west of the Owens River.
 Big Pine Creek offers hiking trails, fishing, and rock climbing.

-Independence is a re-supply stop for hikers on the Pacific Crest Trail which extends from Mexico to Canada.
+Independence is a re-supply stop for hikers on the Pacific Crest Trail, extending from Mexico to Canada.

 Getting To Manzanar Historic Site

-Manzanar is located on the west side of U.S. Highway 395, 9 miles north of Lone Pine, California and 6 miles south of Independence, CA.
+Manzanar is located on the west side of U.S. Highway 395, 9 miles north of Lone Pine, California, and 6 miles south of Independence, California.
+Website.